All Episodes

 And it's true.

-I mean, you look at the reactions yesterday where people are uh calling anchors, not even pundits like you uh calling him unhinged, uh saying it's a bitching session, all these things.
+I mean, you look at the reactions yesterday where people are calling anchors, not even pundits like you, calling him unhinged, saying it's a bitching session, all of these things.

-Uh it just shows you that he exactly proved the right point yesterday that anything negative towards Trump is gonna get a big play, and anything else that's important, like what you just mentioned as far as leaks, gets hidden under the rug and left it's on Fox.
+It just shows you that he exactly proved the right point yesterday that anything negative towards Trump is going to get a big play and anything else that's important, like what you just mentioned as far as leaks, gets hidden under the rug unless it's on Fox.

 I don't even think that they covered it at all.

-And I then that's the amazing thing to me.
+And then that's the amazing thing to me.

 Where does this intelligence come from?